-If the emergency repair item(s) are not corrected in the period required by SDHC, and the landlord is responsible, the Housing Assistance Payment will be abated and the HAP contract will be terminated.
+If the emergency repair item(s) is not corrected in the timeframe required by SDHC, and the landlord is responsible, the Housing Assistance Payment will be abated and the HAP contract will be terminated.

-If the family does not correct an HQS breach for which they are responsible, in the time required, SDHC will refer the family to the Program Integrity Unit for action to terminate assistance to the family.
+If the family does not correct a HQS breach for which they are responsible, within the timeframe required by SDHC, the family will be referred to the Program Integrity Unit for action to terminate assistance to the family.